Definitions

 leaf-tier . - To pile, build, or arrange in tiers.
 Compare

-tierer . - noun See
+tierer . - noun A range of mountains.

 from the GNU version of the Collaborative International Dictionary of English.